How long does it take to remodel a kitchen? What are the steps?

-Who will you need for your renovation?
-A major kitchen remodel could include a half dozen or more individuals: an electrician, plumber, HVAC installer, drywaller, painter, cabinet installer, finish carpenter, tile installer, demolition crew, and so on.
-Who you need will be dependent on the scope of your project.
+What professionals do you need for your renovation?
+A major kitchen remodel may require an electrician, plumber, HVAC installer, cabinet installer, sheet rocker, tile installer, demolition crew, and so on.

 - Hire a contractor.
-The person you select must be experienced, personable, and responsible.
-The best way to find reliable people in your area is via word-of-mouth referrals.
-Consider each contractor’s experience and price range, and their willingness to listen to your ideas.
-Good contractors may be booked many weeks in advance, so early scheduling is key.
+A contractor manages the materials and the people going in and out of the house.
+This person must be experienced, communicative, and trustworthy.
+The best way to find a reliable contractor in your area is typically going to be through word-of-mouth referrals.
+Interview the contractors to find out about their business practices, as well as their willingness to listen to your ideas.
+As good contractors may be booked many weeks in advance, early scheduling is key.

 - Learn the Lingo of what contractors mean by words like “certified,” “licensed,” “insured,” and “bonded.”
-It’s helpful to learn some of the ins and outs of what contractors do, how they work, and how they speak—especially so if you are acting as your own contractor.
+It’s helpful to learn some of the ins and outs of what contractors do, how they work, and how they speak.
+This is especially true if you want to act as your own contractor and manage subs on your own.